2008 Camping World RV 400

 The 2008 Camping World RV 400, was the twenty-eighth race of the 2008 NASCAR Sprint Cup season and the second race in the ten-race Chase for the Sprint Cup.
 The 400 mi race was held on Sunday, September 21 at the 1 mi Dover International Speedway in Dover, Delaware, the city that serves as state capital of the First State.
-ABC telecast the race beginning at 1 PM US EDT and MRN along with Sirius Satellite Radio provided radio coverage starting at 1:15 PM US EDT.
+ABC telecast the race beginning at 1 PM EDT and MRN along with Sirius Satellite Radio provided radio coverage starting at 1:15 PM US EDT.